MentalBlood/flask_skeleton/README.md

 * `endpoints/x` -- directory for /x endpoint
 * `endpoints/x/main.py` -- file with class (one and only) describing x endpoint methods

-Use `wizard.py endpoint_name [endpoint_name ...]` to create endpoints.
+Use `wizard.py endpoint_name [endpoint_name ...]` to create endpoints

 Use name "root" to create "/" endpoint